fangsenberry/437_final_project_fa23/README.md

 ### Execution Instructions:
 1. Navigate to the `pi/` directory.
-2. Run `python3 recognition.py` to start the application.
+2. Edit the `perspective` variable in `recognition.py` to the appropriate axis that you have placed your camera on.
-3. Run `python3 server.py` to start server
+3. Run `python3 server.py` to start server, the server will handle starting of the camera code.

 ### Input File Format:

 ### Output Files:
+1. `output_x.json` and `output_y.json` - JSON files containing the x and y coordinates of the detected person.

 ### Hardcoded Addresses: